 It can be challenging for any student to balance the academic workload at Babson while trying to maintain an active social life and possibly even working part time on or off-campus.

 For many students who attend Babson, this is the first time they have been exposed to the rigors of college life.
 This may be the first time a student is leaving his or her home and living independently.

 This is compounded when the individual is also being exposed to the U.S. culture and U.S. classroom culture.
 The cultural adjustment program can take several months and may cause additional stress and fatigue to students.
 Taking every opportunity to learn about and experience your new environment can ease the process of cultural adjustment.
 Learning about the host culture, taking initiative in building relationships, understanding the norms and expectations of the academic or work environment, as well as familiarizing oneself with the normal stages of culture shock are all part of the knowledge that can lead to assimilation and balance.

-This section offers you an introduction to the U.S. American culture as well as the cultural adjustment process.
 The ISSS team is part of the support network available to all international students and scholars at Babson College, so please contact us to discuss issues relating to adjustment to the U.S.

 The discomfort experienced while adjusting to life in a culture different from one’s own